Shreyansh-Sheth/scale-kit/README.md

 3. Configure your environment variables for authentication, payment processing, and other settings as per the provided documentation.
 4. Run the development server and start building your SAAS application!

-For detailed setup instructions and documentation, please refer to the [docs](./docs) directory.
+For detailed setup instructions and documentation, please refer to the ([DOCS](https://scale-kit.vercel.app/docs) ).

 ## Contribution